 Karen Swider Lyons, head of alternative energy division at the Naval Research Laboratory, said this partnership is an important part of the U.S. Navy’s goal to develop a long endurance, reliable unmanned undersea vehicle.

-General Motors Company (NYSE:GM) said that hydrogen fuel cell propulsion technology is environment-friendly.
+General Motors Company said that hydrogen fuel cell propulsion technology is environment-friendly.
 The technology cuts petroleum use and carbon dioxide emissions, the two major automotive environmental challenges.
 Fuel cell vehicles can operate on renewable hydrogen from sources like wind and biomass.
 Once converted to electricity, water vapor is the only emission.
 Recharging takes only minutes.

 Additionally, the automaker said that its compact and lightweight fuel cells have high reliability and performance.
 Lower cost is achievable through volume production.